3 charged in connection with Lewiston shooting

 More charges are likely, St. Pierre said.

-Crump is being held at Androscoggin County Jail on $45,000 cash bail and Nunes on a $5,000 bail.
-A jail official said the jail had no record of

-Quentaris being held at the jail, but St. Pierre said that he was.
+Crump is being held at Androscoggin County Jail on $45,000 cash bail and Nunes on $5,000 bail.
+A jail official said the jail had no record of Quentaris being held there, but St. Pierre said that he was.

-The three men are due at Lewiston District Court on Monday if they fail to make bail.
+The three men are due in District Court in Lewiston on Monday if they fail to make bail.

 Follow the Bangor Daily News on Facebook for the latest Maine news.